 After our time to put together our reports ended at 10:40 a.m., we returned to our color group meeting rooms to present these reports to our entire color group.
 I hate presenting, no matter where I am, so I was really nervous about this, but it wasn’t as bad as I thought it might be!
 I was really proud of myself and my color group for how we formulated such professional sounding reports as amateurs with a time constraint.
 Once all of the outlet groups within our color group finished presenting, we walked to lunch in the GMU dining hall.

 I sat at lunch with a couple friends and ate cheese pizza, quesadillas, and homemade chips (super healthy, well balanced meal, right?).
 Once we finished eating, we refilled our water bottles and shared a few laughs before meeting with our color group outside of the dining hall.
 From there we walked to the Cinema to hear from our faculty advisor panel and Nicole Livas.
 The faculty advisor panel was made up of our color group leaders, who mostly work in journalism education in high school.
 The faculty advisors gave us a lot of awesome answers to our questions, especially on how to fight back against unjust censorship of high school publications.
-Nicole Livas’ speech was definitely among my favorite presentations so far.
+Nicole Livas’ speech was really good, I could feel her passion for journalism.
 Nicole Livas anchored four weekday evening newscasts on the WAVY and Fox 43 TV in Norfolk.
 She emphasized that real drive and love for journalism will lead you to success, you shouldn’t count on making a living in one field, and the importance of networking in the field.
 After Nicole Livas’ presentation we returned to our assigned groups for a color group meeting.

 In our color group meeting, we discussed our experiences during the simulation along with our thoughts and questions on the panel and Nicole Livas’ presentation.
 After the color group meeting we walked to the dining hall for dinner at 5:00 p.m.